eamigo86/graphene-django-extras/README.md

 }
 ```

-In this case, the subscription request sanded return a websocket message to client like this: *{"action": "update", "operation": "subscribe", "ok": true, "stream": "users", "error": null}* and each time than the user with id=5 get modified, you will receive a message through websocket's connection with the following format:
+In this case, the subscription request sent return a websocket message to client like this:
+*{"action": "update", "operation": "subscribe", "ok": true, "stream": "users", "error": null}*
+and from that moment each time than the user with id=5 get modified, you will receive a message through websocket's connection with the following format:

 ```js
 {